bmark01/nate_site/edits.md

 ### Print Flyers with QR Codes

 ClearLine’s Print Flyers with QR Codes feature lets you create flyers embedded with QR codes using your Customer Facing Screen (CFS) templates.
 These QR codes instantly connect customers to your digital content, such as special offers, promotions, or loyalty programs.
-Distribute these flyers in-store or through other marketing channels to drive traffic to your
+Distribute these flyers in-store or through other marketing channels to drive traffic to your *digital assets and boost customer engagement.

 📌 **Note:**
-> stores (vs digital assets?) and boost customer engagement.
+> Did you mean stores (vs *digital assets?)

 ### Smart Page